APRILIA MOJITO - RETRO 50 & CUSTOM 50 / 150

 All Mojito scooters have a nicely sized locking glovebox which is awesome.
 Not that many small-mid sized scooters have glove boxes, but they should be mandatory.
-They’re such a great spot for your insurance papers, a couple spare tools and random items like some gloves and sunglasses.
+They’re such a great spot for your insurance papers, a couple spare tools and random items like some gloves, cigars and sunglasses.

 Other competitors in the ‘value retro scooter’ segment include Yamaha’s Vino 50 & 125, Honda Metropolitan and Kymco’s Like, Sento and Sting scooters.
-It’s tough to beat the value of a gently used Kymco scooter, but the Mojito is a more well appointed scooter so it slots in nicely between the Kymco offerings and a Vespa.
+It’s tough to beat the value of a gently used Kymco scooter, but the Mojito is a more well appointed machine so it slots in nicely between the Kymco and Vespa offerings.
 The choice between Aprilia’s Mojito and its Japanese competition comes down to power and style preference.
 The Metropolitan is quite a nice scooter, but its fuel sipping 4-stroke engine lags a derestricted Mojito 50 in outright power.
-The earlier 2-stroke models of the Vino 50 can hang with the Mojito 50 up hills, but Vino 125 can’t make quite the same claims.
-The Vino 125 is significantly slower than the Mojito 150, with a top speed gap of 10mph.
+The earlier 2-stroke models of the Vino 50 can hang with the Mojito 50 uphill, but Vino 125 can’t make quite the same claims.
+The Vino 125 is significantly slower than the Mojito 150, with a top speed gap of 10 mph.

 The base model Mojito Retro was priced at $1999 in 2004.
-That’s significantly cheaper than a 2004 Vespa 50, but still more than most 50’s.
+That’s significantly cheaper than a 2004 Vespa 50cc, but still more than most 50’s.
 Opting for the 150 Custom takes the price up to $3899 which is really getting into Vespa territory ($3999 for an 2004 Vespa ET4 150).
 Aprilia definitely wasn’t selling these purely on price.
 A higher end Mojito Custom mostly appeals to retro scooter fans who love swagger and chrome while preferring something a little different than the popular Vespa’s.

 OWNER REVIEWS (5) - Browse the Mojito Owner Reviews REVIEW - Add a Review of Your Mojito

 - Aprilia quality